Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 where $S^m (k,\chi)$ is the source function for matter density.
 We neglect sub-dominant contributions from redshift space distortions and magnification that are relevant mostly on large angular scales.
 The shot noise for the unWISE blue sample is $N_\mathrm{shot}=9.2\times10^{-8}$ (steradians) and the galaxy window function $W_\mathrm{g}$ is defined by:

 Here, $b_\mathrm{g}\left(z\right)$ is the galaxy bias and $dN/dz$ is the redshift distribution; both were empirically determined for the unWISE blue sample in Ref.~\cite{Krolewski2020}.
 The redshift distribution $dN/dz$ was determined from matching sources with deep photometric redshifts in COSMOS~\cite{Laigle:2016jxn}; the galaxy bias $b(z)$ was determined through cross-correlation with SDSS spectroscopic galaxies in narrow bins.
-Note that some other works~\cite{Krolewski2021,Krolewski:2021znk,Farren:2023yna} using the unWISE catalogue are based on a measurement of the product of galaxy bias and the redshift distribution from cross-correlation with SDSS alone.
 Within our model, the clustering signal dominates over shot noise for $\ell \lesssim 10^3$.
-In the limber approximation, the galaxy-galaxy power spectrum in this model is:

-where $P_{mm}$ is the non-linear matter power spectrum computed using CAMB.
-The Limber approximation is accurate on scales $\ell \agt 100$ for this model.

 Uncertainty in the redshift distribution $\frac{d\mathrm{N}}{dz}$ for the unWISE blue sample is an important systematic in our analysis.
 In Ref.~\cite{Krolewski2020} this was quantified by determining the variance in the redshift distribution over 44 different patches observed by HSC, each with the same area as COSMOS, and then drawing 100 samples consistent with this expected error.
 The 100 $\frac{d\mathrm{N}}{dz}$ realizations used in Ref.~\cite{Krolewski2020} are shown in Fig.~\ref{fig:dndz} as thin grey lines, with the thick red line indicating the best-fit fiducial $\frac{d\mathrm{N}}{dz}$.
 This spread illustrates the degree of uncertainty in the unWISE blue redshift distribution, and will be important in the discussion below.